 Over 500 compounds have been isolated from Cannabis sativa, so these cannabinoids are just a small portion of the therapeutic components.
 Like many herbal remedies, these cannabinoids and other therapeutic compounds work together to produce benefit to the body.
 There is a growing body of research that has isolates and studied how each of these cannabinoids affect both human and animal endocannabinoid systems.
 So, stay tuned for new and exciting discoveries!

 In my practice, I use a full spectrum hemp extract that contains less than 0.3% THC (no high).
 The term full spectrum means that the extract contains more than just CBD.
 It contains many of the other therapeutic components of the hemp plant.
 Not surprisingly, I find CBD to be extremely effective for my patients with anxiety.
 It also helps my patients with seizures, arthritis and chronic viral infections.
-You can browse the products I use in my practice or you can get my Cannabis Quick Start Guide here.

 I would love to hear from you!
 Comment below with any questions or for a geeky bonus, share any new cannabis related science articles you are reading.